nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a new event by providing the event name and date.
+1. User requests to create a new event.
 2. System creates the event.
 3. System displays a success message.